 You see, if his employer had cared as much as you do, I don't think you would be here reading this, because he wouldn't have died and I wouldn't now need to refer to myself as a workplace safety speaker.
 Instead, I'd still just be a big sister.

-Michael Adamson was an experienced spark, who died on 4 August 2005 as the result of an electrical incident.
+Michael was was an experienced spark, and he died on 4 August 2005 as the result of an electrical incident.
 He was only 26 years old and was engaged to be married.
-Like so many work-related deaths, it was an incident which could and should have been prevented.
+In short, his death could and should have been prevented.

-She talks through the catalogue of errors in health and safety management - any one of which would have been serious enough on its own – which accumulated to prove fatal.
+A series of errors in health and safety management - any one of which would have been serious enough on its own – accumulated to result in my wee brother's death.
 These included:

-- Failure to provide lock off devices and testing equipment referred to in the employer’s own method statement;
+- Failure to provide safety equipment referred to in the employer’s own method statement;

-- Failure to document changes to wiring plans and to ensure testing procedures were carried out;
+- Failure to document changes to plans and to ensure testing procedures were carried out;

-- Failure to ensure risk assessments were updated; and
+- Failure to ensure risk assessments were kept updated; and

 - Failure to ensure the effective management and supervision of health and safety.

 Michael's employer was found guilty of health and safety offences and fined £300,000.
-However, this provides little in the way of justice and nothing in the way of comfort for Michael's family.
-Telling his story will help ensure a lasting legacy from his untimely, unnecessary and entirely preventable death.
+However, this provides little in the way of justice and nothing in the way of comfort for our family.
+My hope is that by telling his story, it helps ensure a lasting and positive legacy from his untimely, unnecessary and entirely preventable death.